yandex-cloud/docs/en/storage/concepts/acl.md

 ---
-title: "Access control lists (ACL)"
+title: "Access control lists (ACLs)"
-description: "You can use ACL to issue permissions to a {{ yandex-cloud }} user, service account, or system group.
+description: "You can use ACLs to issue permissions to a {{ yandex-cloud }} user, service account, or system group.
 An {{ objstorage-name }} ACL is a list of permissions for each object and bucket that is stored directly in {{ objstorage-name }}."
 keywords:
   - ACL
   - access control list